-24 jurisdiction, according to the practice and procedure of that court
+24 jurisdiction, according to the practice and procedure of that court expenses, mileage, and other fees required by the service statutesof the State in which the witnesses or evidence are located.

-$25 \quad \text{applicable to subpoen as issued in proceedings before it.
-The issuing}$
+25 applicable to subpoen s issued in proceedings before it.
+The issuing